Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: Identification of the rectification mechanisms by device geometry

 \section{Identification of the rectification mechanisms by device geometry}

-In order to distinguish the PTE and the RSM contributions in the photoresponse of G-TeraFETs, we designed and fabricated detectors with two different antenna coupling schemes, AAC (\Figrefa{fig:schematics+IV}) and SAC (\Figrefc{fig:schematics+IV}), following the approach of \onlinecite{Viti2021}.
-Both types of detectors utilize the same bowtie antenna coupled to a single- or double-gated graphene channel at the center of the antenna.
-In the AAC design one antenna leaf leads to S electrode of the graphene FET, and the other -- with a split antenna configuration -- to the top gate (TG) and D electrodes, see \Figrefa{fig:schematics+IV} and \Figrefb{fig:schematics+IV}.
-The split leads to a capacitive coupling between D and TG leaves of the antenna, shunting them to the same AC potential.
-As a result of the capacitive shunting, the THz electric field oscillates between S and TG electrode (see color-coded overlay of the field amplitude on the SEM image in \Figrefb{fig:schematics+IV}).
-The oscillating THz field leads to (i) carrier heating and PTE signal (indicated by the color shading in \Figrefb{fig:schematics+IV}), and to (ii) excitation of a plasma wave (indicated by the white wave-shaped line) concomitant with the build-up of a rectified voltage by RSM.
+To distinguish the PTE and the RSM contributions in the photoresponse of G-TeraFETs, we designed and fabricated detectors with two different antenna coupling schemes, AAC (\Figrefa{fig:schematics+IV}) and SAC (\Figrefc{fig:schematics+IV}), following the approach of \onlinecite{Viti2021}.
+Both types of detectors use the same bowtie antenna with a radius of $120~\mu$m coupled to a single- or double-gated graphene channel with a length of $2.7~\mu$m and a width of $2~\mu$m at the center of the antenna.
+In the AAC design one antenna leaf leads to the S electrode of the graphene FET, and the other -- in a split antenna configuration -- to the top gate (TG) and D electrodes, see \Figrefa{fig:schematics+IV} and \Figrefb{fig:schematics+IV}.
+The split results in capacitive coupling between the D and TG leaves of the antenna, shunting them to the same AC potential.
+As a result of the capacitive shunting, the THz electric field oscillates between the S and TG electrodes (see color-coded overlay of the field amplitude on the SEM image in \Figrefb{fig:schematics+IV}).
+The oscillating THz field leads to (i) carrier heating and a PTE signal (indicated by the color shading in \Figrefb{fig:schematics+IV}), and (ii) excitation of plasma waves (indicated by the white wavy line), accompanied by the build-up of a rectified voltage due to the RSM.